AI Tool Picks

 Comparison Table

 Prices can change, so I check the official pages before buying a yearly plan.
-But for a practical comparison, the pattern is clear: Copilot is cheaper, Cursor is better for full product work, and the free/budget tools are good enough to test before committing.
+Cursor annual billing offers about a 20% discount, and GitHub's Copilot pricing may shift after its June 1, 2026 usage-based billing transition.
+For a practical comparison, the pattern is clear: Copilot's basic Pro plan is cheaper, Cursor is better for full product work, and the free/budget tools are good enough to test before committing.

 The real comparison is not only price.
 It is the cost of friction.
 If a tool saves $10 but makes every feature slower, it is not cheaper in practice.
 If a tool costs more but helps me finish real work with fewer context switches, I am willing to pay for it.